charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 The author spends hundreds of pages tracing these causal chains in a way that's clear and engaging.

-The author spends the second half of the book on this stuff, but in my mind it's important because it lets us zero in on the most interesting part of the book:

-writing is clear and engaging
-shows off an impressive breadth of research but to me, it's an accessory to the best part of the book the part where the author gets to really flex as a biologist

-Finally zeroing in on (in my mind) the core question of the book:

-why did food production arise in Eurasia 10,000 years ago, much later in the Americas and Sub-Saharan Africa, and not at all in Australia?

-[^4]: Diamond spends the second half of his book fleshing out the causal change between food production and various technologies.
-Honestly, I skimmed some of it.
-In my mind, jump from hunter-gatherer society to sedentary food production is

 ![Teosinte, the wild ancestor of corn](/assets/images/teosinte-uw.png)